+When Offered: As offered

 This course is designed for continuation of the practice project.
 Students analyze data, evaluate project outcomes, disseminate findings, and contribute to evolving nursing knowledge.
 Students will be mentored by an expert in the field and guided by a faculty advisor.

+Repeatable: May be repeated for a maximum of six (6) units

+Grade Type: Pass/Fail

+Practicum: 1 unit

+Fee: Additional course fee

-Grade Type: Pass/Fail Practicum: 1 unit Prerequisite(s): NUR 792
+Prerequisite(s): NUR 792